What are Stakeholder in SOC 2

 Quantifiable Compliance Proof

 Stakeholder role clarity is the backbone of a verifiable evidence chain.
 When every control function is assigned a specific owner, measurable outcomes are generated that align with prescribed compliance standards.
 Each risk, control, and corrective action is recorded with clear timestamps, establishing an audit window where every operational activity is traceable.
-This process not only meets regulatory criteria but also reinforces your organization’s capacity to demonstrate consistent control mapping.
+This process not only meets regulatory criteria but also reinforces your organisation’s capacity to demonstrate consistent control mapping.

 Integrated Evidence Framework